NimaiMalle/loot-table-advanced/README.md

 # Multiple Items Without Replacement

 To simulate something like, "draw two cards", where you can't get the same item twice, the Loot Table Advanced `GetLoot` allows the caller to specify a `count`.
 The count defaults to 1.
-Pass in a count of 2 or more, and the Loot Table will be processed multiple times, each time decrementing the Weight of the row selected.
+Pass in a count of 2 or more, and the Loot Table will be processed multiple times, each time decrementing the Weight of the entry selected.

 | ID    | Weight | Min | Max | Step | Group |
 | ----- | ------ | --- | --- | ---- | ----- |